Impact of Sleep Deprivation on Mental Health in College Students

 Developing healthy habits around sleep is imperative for student’s well-being.
 According to the Newport Institute’s article “Mental Health Effects of Sleep Deprivation in College Students,” college students can use these tips to improve sleep hygiene4:

 Sleep is an essential part of a college student’s experience, and creating healthy habits around sleep can produce many benefits.
 It is well known that college is a stressful and busy environment.
-However, with these tips in mind, it is possible to have a healthy sleep schedule and to enjoy what college has to offer.
+Learning how to improve sleep for students can significantly boost mental health and academic success by implementing consistent routines and sleep hygiene practices.

 If you find that sleep is difficult for you, therapy can help!
 Therapy can address the stressors impacting sleep, such as anxiety, depression, or others.
 Techniques are often given to patients to use as tools for relaxation, self-awareness, and support, often resulting in much improved sleep.
 Protected Roots Integrative (PRI) Treatment Center offers evidence-based treatments tailored to the unique sleep needs of each individual, ensuring a holistic approach to a good night’s sleep.